Barbara Galpin: Career

-Galpin gave her son a liberal and professional education.
-She had a home on Spring Hill.
-It was an article from her pen that led to the first meeting of the Heptorean Club of Somerville, of which she was one of the organizers.
-She became a charter member, served as treasurer as well as on the Board of Directors, and had much influence in making this one of the leading women's clubs of the country.
+One of her articles led to the first meeting of the Heptorean Club of Somerville, of which she was one of the organizers.
+She became a charter member, served as treasurer as well as on the Board of Directors, and had influence in making this one of the leading women's clubs of the country.
 Galpin was also a charter member of the New England Woman's Press Club, of which she was treasurer for several years.
+Galpin was also a member of the Authors' Guild of New York, League of American Pen Women, Boston Authors Club, Professional Woman's Club, and various local organizations.

 At the completion of twenty-five years in journalism in one office and under one management, in the fall of 1903, the citizens of Somerville gave Galpin a reception and dinner at the Vendome in Boston, as a testimonial of their appreciation of her efforts in all lines of work in the city.
 She was a leader in many philanthropic and progressive civic movements.
 She won distinction as a writer and as a speaker, in society and in philanthropy, though her energies were largely devoted to the literary and office direction of a prosperous weekly journal.

+Personal life

-Galpin died August 14, 1922 in New Haven, Connecticut.
+Galpin gave her son a liberal and professional education.
+She had a home on Spring Hill.
+She died August 14, 1922, in New Haven, Connecticut.